fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 One way around this problem is to use an external EEPROM which will retain information.
 These are available using either I2C or SPI to communicate.

 I am experimenting with an I2C based external EEPROM using AT24C256 chips which hold 256k bits (32k bytes).
-This is more than enough for the Arduino CBUS library.
+This is more than enough for configuration data saved by Arduino CBUS Library.

 The CAN interfaces from SK Pang which I am using use the pins for the main (Wire) I2C interface on the DUE so I am using the alternative (Wire1) interface.